anderssandstrom/e3-ecmc_plugin_scope/README.md

 ### Source data timestamp (mandatory)

-In order to know which source data elements that correspond to the trigger value, the oversampled ethercat slaves normally have a pdo that contains the value of the next dc sync time which is the dc timestamp of the next acquired data element (example ec0.s${SLAVE_NUM_AI}.NEXT_TIME;.
+In order to know which source data elements that correspond to the trigger value, the oversampled ethercat slaves normally have a pdo that contains the value of the next dc sync time which is the dc timestamp of the next acquired data element.

 The source timestamp is defined by the "SOURCE_NEXTTIME" configuration string:
 ```